Walking around the building, and making my way to the one place, there is a crowd. A huge and revolting crowd.

 I was supposed to bring him one, but I forgot the money.
 Actually, I don't have the money.

-And I guess that's when he sees the face that's hidden under all the other faces I have, and sees that I'm just exhausted with everything.
+And I guess that's when he hears the face that's hidden under all the other faces, and sees that I'm exhausted with everything, but mostly with myself.

 He leans over and wraps his arms around my legs and presses his cheek against my thigh.